How food can help you manage diabetes

 Step 6: Choose plenty of healthy high-fibre foods

-Fibre has many benefits for your body, including keeping your digestive system healthy, protecting against bowel cancer and helping to lower your BGLs and cholesterol levels.
+Fibre has many benefits, including keeping your digestive system healthy, protecting against bowel cancer and helping to lower your BGLs and cholesterol levels.

 To boost your fibre intake, choose wholegrain or high-fibre bread and cereals, and eat plenty of vegetables, legumes and fruit.

-WW expert advice: People living with diabetes should aim to eat about 28g (women) or 38g (men) of fibre per day.
+Tip: People living with diabetes should aim to eat about 25g (women) or 30g (men) of fibre per day.

 Many people believe that eating too much sugar causes diabetes, but in fact, type 1 diabetes is an auto-immune condition and type 2 diabetes is caused by genetics and lifestyle, including being overweight.